 Ernest Read was passionate about spreading music as widely as possible to children and young people and put on his first concert for schools in 1929.
 He knew that the length, content and style of a concert needed to reflect the audience and developed an innovative format that many professional symphony orchestras still follow today, with short programmes, accessible introductions to the repertoire and audience participation.
 The renowned Ernest Read Concerts for Children began in 1945 and sold out for over 50 years.

-Today, we devote at least two concerts a year to working with children.
-As a Camden-based orchestra, our work with children and young people has been focused within the borough for many years.
-We have developed strong and lasting relationships with our partners, the Camden Music Service and the Camden School for Girls.
-ERSO’s track record of putting on high-quality children’s concerts combined with our partners’ local knowledge means that we are able to involve the children in the most beneficial, relevant and accessible ways possible to create highly successful concerts
+Today, we devote at least two of our events each year to working with children.
+As a Camden-based orchestra, our work with children and young people has been focused within the borough for many years and we have worked with the Camden Music Service and the Camden School for Girls on many successful concerts and events.

 We always evaluate the success of each children’s concert with the participants and our partners and we ensure that the findings are applied to future projects.
 We have received very positive feedback from parents and children: